rubybasics/academics/workshop_july_15.markdown

 * Choose one lesson from 7/20 - 7/31 to implement using the "flipped classroom" lesson model
 * Try either:
-  - True flipped lesson: record a session beforehand, assign as homework, and use class time as a workshop where instructor is available to answer questions
+  - True flipped lesson: record a session beforehand as homework or assign material to read, and use class time as a workshop where instructor is available to answer questions
-  - Preview flipped lesson: record a <10 minute video beforehand and explain key concepts, then use class time to dive deep into those concepts
+  - Preview flipped lesson: record a <10 minute video beforehand and explain key concepts or prepare a written explanation, then use class time to dive deep into those concepts
 * Discuss results at workshop on Wednesday, 8/5

 ### Cross-Instructor Observations